Skip to main content

 "The case had remained in the transit area at the airport throughout the time he was in Singapore, and is not linked to any other known cases in Singapore."

-The airline also said that it has in place a set of standard operating procedures to handle various in-flight medical emergencies, including potentially infectious diseases.
+The airline added that it has a set of standard operating procedures to handle various in-flight medical emergencies, including potentially infectious diseases.

 Singapore recently introduced measures such as mandatory isolation, contact tracing and quarantine of some close contacts, after detecting a rise in measles infections here.